ValentinTsonevski/Foreign_exchange/README.md

 1. you need to be logged into your docker desktop account and after that in the terminal type: docker login
 2. docker pull tsonevski/foreign-exchange
-3. docker run -p yourHost:8080 tsonevski/foreign-exchange
+3. change yourHost with your port -> docker run -p yourHost:8080 tsonevski/foreign-exchange
 3. In this URL change YourPort  with the port you are using http://localhost:YourPort/swagger-ui/index.html

 ### Example